Kangiriyanka/joe-farah/src/pages/posts/post-3.md

 ### 意識ポイント 2: Hands and Arms

 Keep your hands pushing against the ground at all times.
 It's easy to forget.
 I try to place my hand at the same time I swing my leg.
 Furthermore, you always want to use your arms to lean your body in the opposite way of your legs.
-For example, if your legs are facing the right side, you should learn your body left.
+For example, if your legs are facing the right side, you should lean your body left.
 The idea comes from <a  class="secondary-a" href="https://www.youtube.com/playlist?list=PLpJRb_Th3m5SK6LaTv4kOTlxPnCX_jojD"> pigmie's flare playlist </a> on Youtube.

 <br/>